tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 The description and specification of a Test may involve hidden assumptions by those who defined the Test.
 Conformance testing data provided by more than one person, especially if those people have different perspectives and examples of the data being evaluated by the Test can help to expose these assumptions.
 For example, if the Test specification includes a clause that says "COMPLIANT if the value in prov:wasAttributedTo conforms to the expected format for an ORCID ID", there may be a hidden assumption that the expected format for an ORCID ID is only the canonical resolvable form of ORCID IDs (e.g. https://orcid.org/0000-0002-1825-0097), but some users may have data with ORCID IDs in a different format (e.g. ORCID:0000-0002-1825-0097), and they may have an assumption that this the expected format for an ORCID ID.
 If multiple people provide conformance testing data, it is likely to includes examples of both formats.
 Testing can thus expose these assumptions and feedback to clarification of the Test specification to make it clear which formats are expected to be COMPLIANT and which are expected to be NOT_COMPLIANT.
 Expect that the Test specification will need revision based on questions raised in implementation and on testing the behavior of the implementation against real world data, and that this process will be iterative until the Test specification is clear and unambiguous, and Test implementations behave as expected when presented with a variety of test cases, including edge cases.

+See also:
-See also: [Conformance Testing Implementations](../guide/implementers/index.md#8-conformance-testing-implementations-normative) in the implementers guide.
+* [Conformance Testing Implementations](../guide/implementers/index.md#8-conformance-testing-implementations-normative) in the implementers guide.
+* [Structure of Response](../bdqtest/index.md#31-structure-of-response-normative) in the bdqtest: landing page.

 #### 7.2.1 Unit Tests (non-normative)